INSPIRING AND CONNECTING PEOPLE EVERYWHERE THROUGH THE POWER OF BASKETBALL.

 Facilities & Administration

-Administration oversees a range of operational and professional services for the NBA, WNBA, and NBA Development League.
+Administration oversees a range of operational and professional services for the NBA, WNBA, NBA G League and NBA 2K League.
 The Facilities team ensures that the work environment is functional and well-maintained, and is responsible for office renovation design, overseeing equipment repairs and maintenance, and acting as the liaison between the league office and property management.
 Administration also manages mail, duplication, messenger, office supply, and catering services.
 The Risk Management and Insurance team utilizes various risk transfer mechanisms, such as insurance, and proactively identifies and minimizes risk to help to protect the NBA’s human, financial and physical assets.
-The Diversity and Inclusion (D&I) team, provides strategic guidance and serves as a catalyst for league-wide D&I strategies.
+The Diversity and Inclusion (D&I) team provides strategic guidance and serves as a catalyst for league-wide D&I strategies.
 The team is focused on ensuring that the NBA continues to have a diverse and inclusive mix of talent at all levels globally and that the full capacity of that talent is being leveraged.
 The team is also responsible for guiding supplier diversity and inclusion learning efforts.

 The Finance department partners with business leaders to provide decision support and financial rigor around business plans, business performance, market expansion, product launches and new initiatives.
 The “League Finance” team is responsible for business planning, financial reporting, decision support, and setting and monitoring the short- and long-term financial goals of the organization.
 The “Controllership” team oversees all the accounting, tax, treasury, accounts payable, accounts receivable and payroll functions.
 The “Team Finance” group provides analytical and transactional support to NBA teams and oversees the execution and compliance with key League-wide programs.